-That's why we partner with the Multnomah County Sherriff's Department in providing coordinated support to the Domestic Violence Enhanced Response Team (DVERT) to ensure the safety of those escaping domestic abusers.
+We are proud to partner with the Multnomah County Sheriff's Department and provide support to the Domestic Violence Enhanced Response Team (DVERT) in order to ensure the safety of those affected by domestic abuse.

 The mission of the Multnomah County DVERT is to increase victim safety and offender accountability in high risk/high lethality domestic violence cases through a collaborative interagency response that considers the needs of victims and their children.